stefbowerman/cadaver/README.md

 # Cadaver Theme

 Cadaver is a simplified Shopify theme, to be used as a "blank slate" starting point for theme developers.
-When I say 'basic' I really mean it.
-Bootstrap and Font Awesome are included to get you going quickly but neither are required.
-Comment out all the things you don't need and save yourself the bloat.

 My intention when starting this project was to create something with more features than [Skeleton](http://shopify.github.io/skeleton-theme/) but less overhead than [Timber](https://shopify.github.io/Timber/) or [Slate](https://github.com/Shopify/slate).
 I also wanted something that I could clone and start developing immediately without having to tear out old code or feel constrained my pre-existing CSS.
 Out of the box this theme doesn't look like much, but the boilerplate code and defaults mean you should be able to make this look halfway decent with a few days of work.

 __Features:__
 - Minimal theme settings.
 - Minimal JS framework for utilizing Shopify sections.
+- [Highway.JS](https://highway.js.org/) built in for SPA like browsing experience
 - Commented code to teach you Liquid concepts in practice.
 - Gulp task to inline scss files allowing theme stylesheets to be broken up since Shopify doesn't support scss importing.
-- Bootstrap is included to take advantage of the grid.
-File imports have been modified to work with gulp-cssimport (native SCSS import syntax not supported)
 - Supports the official [Shopify Theme Gem](https://github.com/Shopify/shopify_theme) for easy development

 ### Project Structure